How to Use Belt Squat Machine with Lifting Belt

 -

-Adjust the machine and belt for optimal comfort and support.
+Adjust the machine and belt properly for comfort and safe lifting.

 -

-Prioritize proper form to maximize results and prevent injury.
+Maintain proper form to maximize results and reduce the risk of injury.

 -